Skip to Content

 Dogs love adventure, they rarely complain, and most importantly — they just want to be by your side.
 Take the time to teach your dog to swim, float, and ride the waves, and you’ll be rewarded with a partner who will enthusiastically share in all of your crazy adventures.

-Do you canoe or kayak with your dog?
+Do you go kayaking or canoeing with dogs?
 Please share your tips, questions, and comments below.
 I’d love to hear from you!

 A collage of photos featuring dogs in kayaks and canoes.
 Text overlay: Canoeing and Kayaking with Dogs.